-As per previous requests, I need people who are available for about three/four hours a month to research their own segment and record with us all.
+As per previous requests, I need people who are available for about three/four hours a month or more to research their own segment and record with us.
 Availability is usually governed by UK GMT/BST time zones (weekend or weekday evenings are the usual recording times, arranged well in advance) and wherever you are from in the world you’ll need to be able to work with that.
 There can be no exception to this as we need everyone to be available at the same time to record episodes.
 Physical presence on set means you need to be okay with travelling to Derby.
-Physical presence would be great but not essential.
+Physical presence would be great but is not essential.

 What do I need?

-You’ll need a webcam, Skype, a trouble free, good quality internet connection, a good microphone (preferably with a pop filter) a Facebook account and a Google account.
+You’ll need a webcam, Skype, a trouble-free, good quality internet connection, a good microphone (preferably with a pop filter) a Facebook account and a Google account.
 It’s also a requirement that you are able and willing to interact with us all regularly in the Facebook working group.

 Can you repeat it all, please?